10 Cold Email Subject Line Examples to Boost Your Open Rate

 We like using humor at SalesPipe, because humor has been proven to work to build relationships and trust between salespeople and prospects.

-Emojis can be trickier, but if used sparingly and correctly, are a great way to further humanize yourself to your prospect.
+Emojis can be trickier, but if used sparingly and correctly, are a great way to humanize yourself to your prospect further.

-You want your prospect to feel identified or interested in those first few introductory words, and emojis and humor can help you do that.
+You want your prospect to feel identified or interested in those first few introductory words; emojis and humor can help you do that.

 On the other hand, if you use references that are too niche or obscure, your prospect is highly likely to simply skip over your email.
 Same with strange emojis that do not seem relevant or familiar to them, or with subject lines that go on too long.